victor-Lopez25/viclib/README.md

  - VICLIB_NO*: If you want to remove parts of the library:
    - VICLIB_NO_TEMP_ARENA: remove ArenaTemp
    - VICLIB_NO_FILE_IO: remove any file IO functions.
 Useful for when you already have some other library that does file IO (for example SDL -> SDL_LoadFile)
+   - VICLIB_NO_PLATFORM: remove any platform-dependent code.
+This will remove a lot of stuff and is not allowed when using vl_build.h since it depends on it
    - VICLIB_NO_SORT: remove Sort and all functions used by it Check ErrorNumber when errors occur.